Sauna-Planet

 The Apple Watch also has a proprietary thermometer function which could be helpful in the sauna without a doubt.
 There are actually two key ways that the thermometer function on an Apple Watch could be a big help in the sauna.

-First, if you are trying to avoid damage to your Apple Watch and want to keep your sauna below 80 degrees Celsius, there is likely no more accurate way to track the temperature in that sauna than to use an Apple Watch itself.
-Traditional wood-burning saunas can easily go above 80 degrees and if you are wearing an Apple Watch, it’s likely wise to keep an eye on that temperature if you still want to wear your device during your sauna session.
-It may prove difficult to tune a true wood-burning sauna to exactly 80 degrees Celsius but by keeping a close eye on your Apple Watch’s thermometer you can still be the first to know when your session may be getting a bit too hot for the watch.
+First, if you are trying to avoid damage to your Apple Watch and want to keep your sauna below 80 degrees Celsius, there is likely no more accurate way to track the Apple Watch sauna temperature in that sauna.
+Traditional wood-burning saunas can easily go above 80 degrees and if you are wearing an Apple Watch.
+It’s likely wise to keep an eye on that temperature if you still want to wear your device during your sauna session.
+It may prove difficult to tune a true wood-burning sauna to exactly 80 degrees Celsius.
+But by keeping a close eye on your Apple Watch’s thermometer you can still be the first to know when your session may be getting too hot for the watch.

 Second, since both steam rooms and infrared saunas run at a considerably lower temperature and are fully safe for smartwatches, you can use your Apple Watch to tune the temperature of your steam room exactly to your preference.
-Better yet, using the temperature function of a smartwatch can help you find out exactly what temperature you prefer best for your steam room.
+Using the temperature function of a smartwatch can help you find out exactly what temperature you prefer best for your steam room.
 You can then use that info to make your future steam room visits even more comfortable.
 It may be slightly harder to get a firm reading on the temperature of an infrared sauna with your Apple Watch’s thermometer because of both the way that an infrared sauna gives off heat and also because of how the Apple Watch measures temperature.
-The Apple Watch uses a digital reading technique that is based on the temperature of the air in the room.
-Infrared saunas, on the other hand, don’t heat an entire room evenly.
-The radiation from an infrared sauna will go directly from the bulbs in your sauna onto the body of the user.
-Since the Apple Watch uses space-based readings, it may try to pick up an average of the temperature both under and away from the bulbs of the sauna.

-Downsides to Wearing an Apple Watch in the Sauna
+Potential Risks of Wearing an Apple Watch in a Sauna

 As we’ve explored, it’s more than possible to safely wear an Apple Watch in the sauna as long as you keep an eye on the temperature in some of the hotter saunas in the world.
 But despite the raw logistics of it, there are indeed some reasons why you may want to avoid wearing your Apple Watch into the sauna.